Easy New England Fish Chowder

 A bowl of creamy chowder with a spoon and a piece of bread.

-I grew up in a family of commercial fishermen from Gloucester, Massachusetts, and this simple New England style fish chowder is an old fisherman's wife recipe.
+I grew up in a family of commercial fishermen from Gloucester, Massachusetts, and this simple New England style fish chowder is an old fisherman's wife's recipe.
 It can be adapted using any kind of firm, white fish, or even salmon as my mom often did.

 This fish chowder isn't thick and heavy like many cream-based New England varieties tend to be.
 It's light yet incredibly satisfying, and the flavor of the fish really shines through.
-If you like this recipe, make sure you add my Lobster Rolls and Lobster Corn Chowder to your menu – all New England style favorites!

 Why This Recipe Works